| Item No. | Item Name/Price | Description | Item Picture |

 |

 As Tinplate became more available in the colonies, tinsmiths were able to practice their skills and made many different types of lanterns.
 Many of the lanterns were their own design. this is such a lantern, my own design.
 It is hexagon in shape, measuring 6 1/2 inches across and 14 inches high (not including the bail).
 Another unique feature is that there is no fixed candle holder inside.
-Instead it comes with two candle dishes: one that accommodates a 3 inch diameter pillar candle and another that accepts a 1 1/4 inch diameter candle.
+Instead it comes with three candle dishes: one that accommodates a 3 inch diameter pillar candle,one that accepts a 1 1/4 inch diameter candle and one that accepts a standard taper candle (3/4 - 7/8 inch).
 Available in bright tin, antiqued tin, or copper.

 View Larger Picture |